Ahmad-Zahoor/Cyclistic-Bike-Project/README.md

 - Your top three recommendations based on your analysis

-1. Build a marketing campaign focusing on show how bikes help people to get to work, while maintaining the planet green and avoid traffic.
-The ads could be show on professional social networks.
+1. Build a marketing campaign focusing on showing how bikes help people to get to work while maintaining the planet green and avoiding traffic.
+The ads could be shown on professional social networks.
 2. Increase benefits for riding during cold months.
 Coupons and discounts could be handed out.
-3. As the bikes are also used for recreations on the weekends, ads campaigns could also be made showing people using the bikes for exercise during the weeks.
+3. As the bikes are also used for recreation on the weekends, ad campaigns could also be made showing people using the bikes for exercise during the week.
 The ads could focus on how practical and consistent the bikes can be.

-### Recommendations

->    1. Target Custumer bike rentals for weekend fun.
->    2. Create a big summer campaign when more people can afford to rent bikes.